What Numbers Mean

 An illustration is a quarter section of CRP grass may sustain anywhere from a 2 to a 4 hour pheasant hunt.
 While a 480 acre crop farm may support 3 deer hunters one day or 3 deer hunting days for one hunter.
 No boiler plate one size fits all approach.
 The spots are geared to insure those who hunt are satisfied, wanting to return as well as make the budget for membership dollars work.
 Nothing is free and nothing will perfectly fit every hunter every time.
 Most will at the end of their trip will have the satisfaction of having hunted enough.

 Our membership levels separated by primary/secondary hunting interest is not based on a simple mathematical equation of acreage available by number of hunters.

 It is rather based on carrying capacity of the habitat.
-This is the art of hunting and an intangible made possible by the hunting experience of the Association partners Jon Nee and John Wenzel.
-The hunter's proof of effectiveness comes from the facts:
+This is the art of hunting and an intangible made possible by the hunting experience of of our years in this business.
+The hunter’s proof of effectiveness comes from the facts: